Licheng-Guo/vivado-hls-broadcast-optimization/README.md

 - Proper coding style that leads to designs with good timing quality.
 - An automated tool to optimize the micro-architecture of the pipelines in dataflow designs.

-If you want to check out details or use our acceleration in your work, please see our paper and cite:
+In this repo, we will complement our paper by presenting in detail our benchmark HLS designs and the generated RTL designs.
+For more details please see our paper and cite:

 > L. Guo*,  J. Lau*, Y. Chi, J. Wang, C. H. Yu, Z. Chen, Z. Zhang and J. Cong,  “Analysis and Optimization of the Implicit Broadcasts in FPGA HLS to Improve Maximum Frequency", the 57th Annual Design Automation Conference (DAC) 2020. * indicates co-first authors.